 - Most of the 108 recipes are fructose-free, many are gluten- and grain-free.

 - The book also includes plenty of tips on good fats, sugar alternatives, buying organic produce and planning ahead.
-For a little more research-based reading you can also check out Sarah’s IQS Book and 8 week Quit Program.
+For a little more research-based reading you can also check out Sarah’s IQS Books

 - To be honest there aren’t many recipes in the IQS Cookbook that I would fault.
 Take this Coconut and Lime Pound Cake for example.
 I tried to come up with my own adaptation and a few little twists but the original was good in its own right, thanks to The Spunky Coconut who provided this recipe for the publication.